pkumod/gStore/README.md

 All logs produced by this program are in TSV format, you can load them into Calc/Excel directly.

 ### System Update Log

+####Nov 06, 2015.

+We merge several classes(like Bstr) and adjust the project structure, as well as the debug system.

+In addition, most warnnings are removed, except for warnnings in Parser module, which is due to the use of ANTLR.

+What is more, we change RangeValue module to Stream, and add Stream for ResultSet.
+We also better the gquery console, so now you can redirect query results to a specified file in the gsql console.

+Unable to add Stream for IDlist due to complex operations, but this is not necessary.
+Realpath is used to supported soft links in the gquery console, but it not works in Gstore.(though works if not in Gtsore)

 ####Oct 20, 2015.